Rugby union in Iceland: Recent history

-The game against the Thunderbird Oldboys from Phoenix (Arizona) at the Valur sports complex in Reyjkavik was a great learning step for the Icelandic team that ended with an Icelandic win.
+The game against the Thunderbird Old Boys from Glendale, Arizona at the Valur sports complex in Reykjavík was a great learning step for the Icelandic team that ended with an Icelandic win.

 Starting in January 2012 RKK or the Rugby Club of Kópavogur has been added to the portfolio of clubs operating in Iceland.
 The first game scheduled between the two Icelandic teams is scheduled to take place in April.